FriendsOfCake/crud/docs/listeners.rst

 The CRUD event system uses two methods ``trigger()`` and ``on()`` to interface the underlying CakePHP event system.

-The only hard requirement for a CRUD listener is that it need to either implement the ``implementedEvents()`` method or extend ``\Crud\Listener\Base``.
+The only hard requirement for a CRUD listener is that it needs to either implement the ``implementedEvents()`` method or extend ``\Crud\Listener\Base``.

 Below is the code for a simple CRUD listener.